 Coming from abroad and claiming benefits - the habitual residence test

-If you come to the UK from abroad and want to claim certain benefits, you must satisfy the conditions of a test, known as the habitual residence test.
+If you are an EEA national who has come to the UK and you want to claim certain means-tested benefits, you may have to satisfy the conditions of a test, known as the habitual residence test.
+In some cases the test can also appy to British citizens coming back to the UK after time spent abroad.
 Find out here about the habitual residence test and whether you need to meet the condtions of the test.

 If you’ve already applied for benefits and your claim was rejected because you didn’t satisfy the conditions, you can also find out what to do here.